Excitement builds for NFL Draft as stage takes shape in downtown Cleveland

 CLEVELAND (WJW) — The main stage is taking shape and the excitement is building, as Cleveland prepares to host the 2021 NFL Draft in less than three weeks.
 People are already flocking downtown as we learn more about attractions, concerts and other events coming to Northeast Ohio.

-Alfonso Nazario and his family stopped by Mall C downtown to check out the 32 helmets on display, leading up to the NFL Draft in Cleveland April 29th through May first.
+Alfonso Nazario and his family stopped by Mall C downtown to check out the 32 helmets on display, leading up to the NFL Draft in Cleveland April 29th through May 1st.

 “A buddy of mine always goes to the games, you know, he’s on the list right now, actually he’s trying to go down there with the Browns contingent, so yeah, it’s pretty exciting,” said Nazario.